From BR Bullpen

 Biographical Information

-Brother of Jake Wade, Ben Wade pitched five years in the majors, most notably with the 1952 Dodgers and 1953 Dodgers, both of which won the pennant.
+Brother of Jake Wade, Ben Wade pitched five years in the majors, most notably with the Brooklyn Dodgers in 1952 and 1953, both of which teams won the pennant.
 He was 11-9 in 1952 with 3 saves (the top win-man on the team had 14), and he went 7-5 in 1953 with 3 saves.

 In 1952 he had 60 at-bats, getting 7 hits - 3 home runs, 3 doubles, and only 1 single.